 - The vertical height of handrails should be within 30-34 inches above the stair treads; in line with the riser.

 - Is the leading stair tread edge visible?

 - You may add visibility by painting the leading edge a different color, such as safety yellow or adding slip resistance to the edge.
 The slip resistance is usually a different shade, which helps pedestrians see the difference from step to step.

 - You may also install a nosing with the same qualities.
 If the stair treads are not slip resistant, installing a slip resistant painted nosing would be a cost efficient solution.

 - According to the 2007 NYS Stair Code: 1009.3, the nosings or leading edges of treads shall have a distinctive marking stripe, different from any other nosing marking provided on the stair flight.
 The distinctive marking stripe shall be visible in descent of the stair and shall have a slip resistant surface.
 Marking stripes shall have a width of at least 1 inch (25 mm) but not more than 2 inches (51 mm)

 By following the staircase specifications when building or renovating, you will ensure the safety and security of pedestrians.
-When researching slip resistance and visibility you may consider SlipNOT®’s stair treads and nosings.
+When researching for slip resistance and visibility, you may consider SlipNOT®’s anti slip stair treads and non slip nosings.

 “Safety Is Us – Abra Safety Is Us Consultants” Dallas – Arlington – Fort Worth – Waco – Texas. http://safetyis.us/stairs.htm